BennySLV/TheFramingLady/README.md

 <h2>Installation</h2>

 It is recommended to set up your own virtual host on your preferred web-server stack (LAMP is most preferred).
-You will alos need a database set up on your MySQL server.
+You will also need a database set-up on your MySQL server.

 For example, if you are using a LAMP Stack: